30 April 2025

 This damage came about as a result of my throwing in disgust a DC power monitor that I had just bought, in the meter's general direction, when I discovered what a piece of shit it was.
 Unfortunately, it came housed in a hefty anodised aluminium case, so was akin to whacking the meter with a hammer!

 On realising what had transpired, my second impulse was to toss the meter in the rubbish bin - I had already realised my first impulse - to take an actual hammer to the offending power monitor!
-Then, after a cooling-off period, I instead, went scouring the internet for a replacement LCD, and when that failed, I figured my only recourse was to order a replacement UT-210E, this time priced €30-something.
+After a cooling-off period, I went scouring the internet for a replacement LCD, and after failing in that pursuit, I figured the only recourse left was to order a replacement UT-210E, this time priced €30-something.
 The broken one I boxed for posterity.

 Probably the most satisfying €20 I've ever spent - yeah, I like my UT-210E's.